Anonymous202401/If-Recollecting-were-Forgetting/README.md

 | **NU**               | 0.882236(±1.607668449)     | 14.34                    | 9.12 MB      | 153.16                     |
 | **Proposed**         | **0.08735 (±0.022903825)** | **0.0004**               | **1.06 MB**  | **11.56**                  |

+Due to time constraints and the computation time for the Hessian being relatively long, we are currently only presenting the results of our proposed method.
+Results from other algorithms will be gradually released.

 ##  Quick Start